mikeharding/cdsw-workshop-exercise-2/README.md

 will demonstrate the setup instructions.

 1. Review setup.sh but do not execute it.
+2. Review setup.scala but do not execute it.
-2. Review data-processing.scala but do not execute it.
+3. Review data-processing.scala but do not execute it.
+The database was created by your instructor.
-3. Create a Python Session and run analysis.py
-4. Return to the Scala Session and run machine-learning.scala
-5. When finished, run cleanup.scala in your spark session and cleanup.sh in the terminal

 ## Exercise Tasks

 1. Create a Python Session and run analysis.py
 2. Create a Scala Session and run machine-learning.scala
+3. Stop both the Python and Scala sessions.
+3. Review cleanup.scala but do not execute it.

 ## Notes